hotosm/fmtm/docs/DEV-2.-Backend.md

 }
 ```

-> Note: either port 5678 needs to be bound to your localhost, or the `host` parameter can be set to the container IP address.
+> Note: either port 5678 needs to be bound to your localhost (default), or the `host` parameter can be set to the container IP address.

 ### Conclusion